jpedro/jpedro.github.io/.posts/coding.md

 # Coding

-Coding does something to your brain.
+Coding does something to the brain.

 It structures it.
 It also introduces a dopamine reward mechanism when you get a high when you get it just right and things worked as you